 A student registered for 9 or more letter-graded credits who attains a grade point average of 3.5 or higher shall be on the Dean's List of academic excellence.
 Students who receive an Incomplete are not eligible for the Dean's List until after the grade is recorded.

 A limited number of students may be eligible to graduate from List College with honors by writing an honors thesis during their senior year.
 Students who have earned a minimum cumulative GPA of 3.5 may submit an application during the winter of their junior year to write an honors thesis.
-The List College dean and the faculty of the student's major department will determine whether an applicant will be invited to pursue a thesis.
-The thesis must be a substantial research paper developed in periodic consultation with a thesis adviser, who will be selected from the faculty of the student's major field of study.
+The List College dean and the faculty of the student's major area will determine whether an applicant will be invited to pursue a thesis.
+The thesis must be a substantial research paper developed in periodic consultation with a thesis advisor, who will be selected from the faculty of the student's major field of study.

 Those students who accept the invitation to pursue an honors thesis are required to participate in the yearlong supervised Thesis Writing Seminar, led by the senior thesis coordinator.
 Students will fulfill 3 (of the required 30) credits in their given major by successfully completing this seminar and the thesis.
-The grading system for the thesis is Pass/Pass with Honors/Fail with credit granted for grades of Pass and Pass with Honors only.
+The grading system for the thesis is Pass / Pass with Honors / Fail with credit granted for grades of Pass and Pass with Honors only.
 Those students whose theses are graded Pass with Honors will graduate and receive a diploma carrying the notation "with honors."

 Students who have demonstrated academic excellence throughout their years at List College may be eligible to graduate with academic honors.
 Students with a cumulative grade point average of 3.5 will graduate cum laude; those with a 3.67 will graduate magna cum laude; and those with a 3.9 will graduate summa cum laude.
 These academic honors will be noted on the List College diploma.

-A student is expected to have registered for all courses by the date listed in the academic calendar.
+A student is expected to have registered for all courses by the date listed in the Academic Calendar.

 Students who discontinue attendance in a course and who fail to formally withdraw within the designated period will receive the appropriate letter grade, ordinarily an F.